 Omar Malik concentrates his practice on the representation of condominium and Common Interest Community Associations (townhome, homeowners).
 Thorough and very detail-oriented, Omar utilizes his litigation background to assist association clients through difficult disputes and legal concerns.
-He has represented clients though all phases of litigation including mediation, arbitration, and bench trials.
+He has represented clients through all phases of litigation including mediation, arbitration, and bench trials.

 Prior to joining Kovitz Shifrin Nesbit, Omar worked for a Chicago law firm, practicing in the areas of commercial litigation, employment/labor law, intellectual property, technology and internet law.
 Additionally, Omar served as a legal intern for Judge Maria Espinosa-Dennis of the Eleventh Judicial Circuit of Florida.

 Omar earned his law degree from The University of Miami School of Law.
 Before attending law school, he received his Bachelor's Degree in Accounting from The George Washington University School of Business.